-Aldo Orta Jewelry makes fashion jewelry with a royal theme.
+Aldo Orta Jewelry created her fashion jewelry line with a royal theme.
 Aldo Orta Jewelry sells to Celebrities and high-end markets, but the founder Aldo Orta wanted to create an affordable line of jewelry.

-Aldo Orta’s jewelry designs are sold on QVC, and have been worn by celebrities.
+Aldo Orta’s jewelry designs have been worn by celebrities and are sold on QVC.
 Aldo is an artist from Mexico City, now living in Chicago.

-Aldo Orta has been featured on QVC, and its sales have increased 70%.
-They got a commission to create a beautiful piece for Queen Elizabeth.
+Its sales have increased 70%, after Aldo Orta has been featured on QVC, and even they got a commission to create a beautiful piece for Queen Elizabeth.
 Aldo Orta received financial backing from Shark Tank’s investors Barbara Corcoran and Kevin Harrington.